 If you like the great outdoors, you will love the University District.
 It is at the foot of the Wasatch Mountains that surround Salt Lake City and offers tons of hiking trails in the moderate months and easy access to several ski resorts located less than 50 miles from the campus.
 Just the view alone as you exit the Huntsman Center will give you a wonderful view of the Wasatch Mountains.

 The team is known as the Runnin’ Utes because they play an up-tempo offense that usually results in high final scores.
-This energy is transferred from the court to the stands and gets the crowd really fired up.
-Make sure you are in your seat in time for the player introductions, as it is a lights out production using a 3D mapping video projected onto the court surface.
+This energy is transferred from the court to the stands and gets the crowd lights-out free-throw fired up.
+Make sure you are in your seat in time for the player introductions, as it is a lights-out production using a 3D mapping video projected onto the court surface.

 By far the best deal to get to Utes games is via the UTA / TRAX public transportation system.
 Your game ticket serves as your pass on game days.
-This allows you to ride for free round trip to and from the Huntsman Center.
+This allows you to ride for a free round trip to and from the Huntsman Center.
 The train stop to take is at the South Campus rail station.
-It is a very short walk to the Huntsman Center from the station… just look for the silver dome!
-This saves you the cost and hassle of parking and it is good for the environment.
-For detailed information about this transportation option, go to www.rideuta.com.
+It is a very short walk to the Huntsman Center from the station… just look for the silver dome.

 Return on Investment 5

 Free parking is available at Rice-Eccles Stadium or free rides are available on the UTA/TRAX rail system by using your game ticket on game days.
 There are pay lots on campus at the Marriott Library, the Olpin Union, and the Business School.
 Game tickets range from $30 up to $300 depending on your seat selection.